-Pressing and holding the BACK UP button on the remote control for more than three seconds while in the Search mode or Live Monitoring mode initiates the One-Touch Clip Copy function.
+Pressing and holding the Clip Copy button for more than three seconds while in the Search mode or Live Monitoring mode initiates the One-Touch Clip Copy function.
 The last recorded image will be the ending point of video to be clip copied, and the system will automatically begin to calculate the possible video data size that the selected storage media can handle.